ferruzzi/Gygax75-miststlkr/pages/week3.md

 ### Occupants and Items of Interest

-Note that since the occupants of the house will vary depending on when the players gain access, three samples will be given for each map: Daytime, Evening, and Gala.

 ### Common Occupants
  - **Husband**: middle aged; newly rich; suspicious; splurging
  - **Wife**: suspects a mistress; hard-working career woman;